alf45tar/Pedalino/README.md

 ### OSC-to-MIDI and MIDI-to-OSC

 Pedalino is able to converts incoming OSC messages to MIDI events and outgoing MIDI events to OSC messages.

-The bottom lines is you can connect MIDI devices (or software) that does not suport OSC natively with OSC enabled software (or device).
+The bottom lines is you can connect MIDI devices (or software) that does not suport OSC natively with OSC enabled software (or device) without any hard to configure software bridge.

 ## Pre-compiled source into hex files